thanhtantran/thanhtantran/README.md

 ⭐ Building AI Edge solutions with Orange Pi
 ⭐ Made for developers, makers & engineers
-⭐ CContributing to the technological development of Vietnam.
+⭐ CContributing to the technological development of Vietnam